awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 ### Per\-Worker Metrics<a name="kcl-metrics-per-worker"></a>

-These metrics are aggregated across all record processors consuming data from a Kinesis stream, such as an Amazon EC2 instance\.
+These metrics are aggregated across all record processors consuming data from a Kinesis data stream, such as an Amazon EC2 instance\.

+**Topics**
 + [RenewAllLeases](#renew-leases)
 + [TakeLeases](#take-leases)